paradox460/pdx.su/_posts/2024-03-17-reading-my-electric-meter-with-rtlsdr.md

 </details>

 ## Closing

 I haven't yet got my water or gas meters integrated into this system.
 I plan on doing that eventually, but for now I'm happy with the electric results.
 The data won't be the most accurate for the remainder of this billing period, but it _should_ reflect my next billing period fairly accurately, and I plan to check it.

+## Updates

+### 2024-03-23
+Since the article was published, my system picked up some messages from my gas meter, and now has a gas meter chart.
+I'd misconfigured the decimal place in rtlamr, and so had to dump my old readings and set it up again.
+I'll eventually set out to figure out a way to track gas tariffs and get estimates in there for now.

+I spent some time tonight setting up the [digital-alchemy](https://docs.digital-alchemy.app) add-on for HomeAssistant.
+It lets you write automations using typescript, with some nice tooling for VSCode or other typescript language server compatible editors.
+[I ported my tariff switching logic out of NodeRED and into typescript](https://github.com/paradox460/HomeAssistantConfig/blob/739ae0618bb57620bfd7c33457e9a742d4b04e01/typescript/src/electricity-tariffs.ts), and find the end result much simpler to reason about.
+I'll probably wind up doing the same style script for my gas tariff tracking.

 [^1]: Seriously, have you seen some of these installs?
 They look like horrific rats nests!
 [^2]: I'm so ridiculously fortunate to have one of the few remaining RadioShacks nearby, so I try to get as much as I can justify from them, to help keep them afloat.